Newtown Creek: Tributaries

 Dutch Kills starts at 47th Avenue and 29th Street in Long Island City, and empties into Newtown Creek on the right bank.
+"Kill" is a term derived from Dutch for a creek or other small waterway, sometimes used, as here, in the plural "kills".
 The course of Dutch Kills is lined mainly with warehouses.
 Formerly, its headwaters were at Northern Boulevard and 33rd Street.
 It formed a navigable stream along with Sunswick Creek to the north, making it easy for merchants to transport produce and goods along the creek.

 Whale Creek starts at what is now the Newtown Creek Wastewater Treatment Plant in Greenpoint, Brooklyn, and empties into the creek on the left bank opposite Dutch Kills.
-It originally extended further south to Greenpoint Avenue, but was straightened and turned into a canal in the 20th century.
+It originally extended farther south to Greenpoint Avenue, but was straightened and turned into a canal in the 20th century.
 Much of the creek was infilled to make way for the treatment plant.
 Today, the Newtown Creek Nature Walk runs along the remaining spur of the creek.

 Maspeth Creek starts on the right bank, within Maspeth, Queens, and runs about 1,000 ft before emptying into Newtown Creek.
 Prior to the industrial development of Queens, Maspeth Creek originated on the Ridgewood Plateau, a plateau that separated the watersheds of Newtown Creek to the south and Flushing River to the east.

 English Kills originates from a CSO pipe at 465 Johnson Avenue in East Williamsburg.
 It drains 344,400,000 gal of sewage annually.
 The present path of English Kills was straightened in the late 19th century.
 The Kills is crossed by the LIRR Bushwick Branch and the Metropolitan Avenue Bridge.

 The East Branch originates at Metropolitan and Onderdonk Avenues, at a CSO pipe that drains 586,000,000 gal annually.
 It is crossed only by the Grand Street Bridge.